ConnectPre-built tools

-In the context of Pipedream Connect, components are self-contained executable units of code.
-They are usually provided with some arbitrary input and produce a result that’s exported as output.
-These components are developed by the Pipedream community and their source code is available in our public Github repository.
+In Pipedream, we call triggers and actions components, which are self-contained executable units of code.
+Your end users configure the inputs and these components produce a result that’s exported as output.
+These components are developed and maintained by Pipedream and our community and their source code is available in our public Github repo.

 Refer to the Connect API docs for the full API reference.
 Below is a quickstart with a few specific examples.